geosem42/filamentor/README.md

 After installation, you'll find the Filamentor page builder in your Filament admin panel.
 You can create and manage pages through the interface.

+## Template Integration Note

+The Filamentor page templates (both Vue and Livewire versions) do not come pre-integrated with any application layout.
+You will need to manually include them in your own application layout to ensure proper styling, navigation, and site structure.

+For example:

+- In Livewire: Wrap `resources/views/pages/show.blade.php` in your layout.
+- In Vue: Include the Page component within your `AppLayout` layout component.

+This design gives you complete flexibility to integrate Filamentor pages within your existing site structure.

 ## Stack-Specific Notes

 ### Vue/Inertia Setup